Dr. Joseph M. Juran

 The three components of the Juran Trilogy are:

-Quality improvement – While organizations may expect to achieve incremental improvements by day-to-day means, breakthrough quality improvement involves the identification of areas where processes can be optimized, and the organized creation of beneficial change in order to attain measurably improved performance.
+Quality improvement (Breakthrough) – While organizations may expect to achieve incremental improvements by day-to-day means, breakthrough quality improvement involves the identification of areas where processes can be optimized, and the organized creation of beneficial change in order to attain measurably improved performance.

 Quality by Design

-Quality by Design is now widely used in manufacturing industries – including the automotive industry – and in recent years has been adopted by the US pharmaceutical industry under the auspices of the FDA.
+Quality by Design was widely used in manufacturing industries – including the automotive industry – and in recent years has been adopted by the US pharmaceutical industry under the auspices of the FDA.
 Now a fundamental part of pharmaceutical firms’ pre-market processes, the FDA’s Quality by Design initiative aims to facilitate the design of processes that maximize product efficacy and safety, while also enhancing manufacturability.

 Later Life